jdegger/browser-networking/readme.md

 # Test
 `npm test`

+# When to use this
+Please note that executing the `browserNetworking.request` function is _insanely slow_ compared to normal HTTP networking (which is slow already).
+This package should *only be used if speed is not an issue*.

+Example implementations:
+- Check wether or not a certain website includes your banner or copyright image
+- Check if certain scripts make certain calls as expected (for testing maybe, but there are better ways to achieve that)

+It is recommended to run the script from a queue or cronjob in seperate non-blocking calls.
+The process is CPU intensive.
+This is what happens:
+- The request function is called with an URL
+- PhantomJS is started.
+PhantomJS is a headless browser (no GUI).
+- We navigate to the given URL
+- We wait for the page to completely load and catch all called URLs
+- We return the result and close the workers in the background

 # API
 Exposes a `request` function which takes one argument: the `url` of the request.
 The function returns a `Promise`.
 The promises resolves to an `Array` of urls or rejects to an error object.